brandur/sorg/content/fragments/is-transient.md

 title = "Idempotency: The `is_transient` property"
 +++

-I've written previously about [implementing idempotency keys](/fragments/idempotency-keys-crunchy), an idea stemming from APIs like Stripe's, but which has gotten wider adoption more recently including [it's own IETF draft](https://datatracker.ietf.org/doc/html/draft-ietf-httpapi-idempotency-key-header-00).
+I've written previously about [implementing idempotency keys](/fragments/idempotency-keys-crunchy), an idea stemming from APIs like Stripe's, but which has gotten wider adoption more recently including [its own IETF draft](https://datatracker.ietf.org/doc/html/draft-ietf-httpapi-idempotency-key-header-00).

 One of the quirks of idempotency keys is that while the responses of successful requests are always captured, errors are more nuanced.
 They fall into two categories: